-EROSION AND SEDIMENT RUNOFF CONTROL ENGINEERING Professor Kana Nakatani Associate Professor Kazuki Yamanoi United research to produce safe sound sediment environment in river basin In a sediment transport system from mountainous area through river area to coastal area, disasters occur due to the various kinds of sediment transport phenomena.
+EROSION AND SEDIMENT RUNOFF CONTROL ENGINEERING Professor Kana Nakatani Associate Professor Kazuki Yamanoi Associate Professor Shoki Takayama Understanding sediment transport mechanisms and preventing sediment disasters from mountains to coasts in fluvial systems, including volcanic watersheds In a sediment transport system from mountainous area through river area to coastal area including volcanic watershed, disasters occur due to the various kinds of sediment transport phenomena.
 The phenomena and processes are important factor to produce safe sound sediment environment in river basin.
 To mitigate the disasters and to understand the dynamics of sediment transport and water in the sediment transport system, various field observations, hydraulic experiments, and development of simulation models and systems are carried out in our division.
 Sediment Disaster Prevention Landslides, debris flow, woody debris, and channel deformation cause sediment disasters.
 Recently, sedimentation and flood damage have become serious problem, in which sediment generated in mountainous areas moves downstream burying channels and causing damage.
 Sediment disaster prevention is one of the important social topics.
 Our laboratory researches on the generation mechanism, prediction techniques, upgrading hazard map with various field observations, hydraulic experiments, and development of simulation models and systems.
 Recently, numerical simulations are applied for detail hazard zoning and for considering effective countermeasures.